Distributed Estimation and Inference for Semi-parametric Binary Response Models: Introduction

-In order to improve the convergence rate and relax the restriction on the number of machines, we first consider a natural alternative, an \emph{averaged smoothed maximum score estimator} {\AvgSMSE} which optimizes a smoothed version of the MSE objective \citep{horowitz1992smoothed} on each local machine and then aggregates the obtained estimators by averaging.
-In contrast to {\AvgMSE}, {\AvgSMSE} achieves a convergence rate $O\big(n^{-\frac{\alpha}{2\alpha+1}}\big)$ under a constraint $L= o\big(m^{\frac{2}{3}\left( \alpha-1\right)}\big)$, ignoring the logarithm term, where $\alpha$ is the smoothness parameter of the kernel function used to smooth the objective function.
+In order to improve the convergence rate and relax the restriction on the number of machines, we first consider a natural alternative, an \emph{averaged Smoothed Maximum Score Estimator} \texttt{(Avg-SMSE)}, which optimizes a smoothed version of the MSE objective \citep{horowitz1992smoothed} on each local machine and then aggregates the obtained estimators by averaging.
+In contrast to \texttt{(Avg-MSE)}, \texttt{(Avg-SMSE)} achieves a convergence rate $O (n^{-\frac{\alpha}{2\alpha +1}} )$ under a constraint $L= o (m^{\frac{2}{3} ( \alpha -1 )} )$, assuming $p$ is fixed and ignoring the logarithm term, where $\alpha $ is the smoothness parameter of the kernel function used to smooth the objective function.
 This implies that given $m$, the best achievable convergence rate is $O(m^{-\frac{\alpha}{3}})$, regardless of how large $n$ is.
-When $\alpha\geq 2$, {\AvgSMSE} achieves a convergence rate of at least $O(m^{-\frac23})$, faster than that of {\AvgMSE}, under a weakened constraint of $L$.
-The detailed algorithm is described in Section \ref{sec:method-avg-smse} and the theoretical analysis of {\AvgSMSE} is presented in Section \ref{sec:theory-AvgSMSE}.
-The analysis of {\AvgSMSE} is not trivially adopted from that of {\AvgMSE}, since it involves handpicking an optimal bandwidth $h$ to balance the bias and variance.
+When $\alpha \geq 2$, \texttt{(Avg-SMSE)} achieves a convergence rate of at least $O(m^{-\frac{2}{3}})$, faster than that of \texttt{(Avg-MSE)}, under a weakened constraint of $L$.
+The detailed algorithm is described in Section~\ref{sec:method-avg-smse}, and the theoretical analysis of \texttt{(Avg-SMSE)} is presented in Section~\ref{sec:theory-AvgSMSE}.
+The analysis of \texttt{(Avg-SMSE)} is not trivially adopted from that of \texttt{(Avg-MSE)}, since it involves handpicking an optimal bandwidth $h$ to balance the bias and variance.